Hi, I am new to the business analyst field. Can anyone tell me the difference between senior BA, Lead BA and Project Manager?

 But, let’s give it a shot.

-Let’s start by clarifying the difference between the roles of the project manager and the business
+Let’s start by clarifying the difference between the roles of the project manager and the business analyst.

 But what about a Senior Business Analyst?
 We might think of a Senior Business Analyst as someone who solves bigger problems.
 The responsibilities and expertise of someone with the title of “Senior Business Analyst” vary widely across organizations.
 Some organizations value expertise (such as industry expertise or product expertise) and so the title of “senior” goes to those who have developed that expertise.
 Other organizations value general BA competencies and promote BAs to senior based on strong communication and analysis skills and ability to mentor more junior business analysts.
 Still others recognize those fulfilling enterprise analysis responsibilities as moving into a senior role.

 And a Lead Business Analyst?

 And a Lead Business Analyst?
 Typically a Lead Business Analyst is responsible for coordinating the efforts of multiple business analysts on a project.
 The Lead might be a Business Analyst Manager, or they might be the lead on a project without managerial authority over the group of BAs working on the project.
 Leading a BA effort on a project could involve planning the business analysis effort, determining how requirements will be managed, and reviewing deliverables created by all the BAs on the team for quality and consistency.